 When we were first planning our trip around Europe, I was honestly a little hesitant to even include Amsterdam in our itinerary.
-People rave about it all the time, and it seems like 90% of the time that’s just in relation to the easily accessible weed, so I was worried that this might turn out to be another one of those overrated destinations that has been largely ruined by crowds of young travellers.
+People rave about it all the time, and it seems like 90% of the time that’s just in relation to the easily accessible weed, so I was worried that this might turn out to be another one of those overrated destinations that has been largely ruined by crowds of tourists.

 Hop on a canal cruise

 One of our first activities in Amsterdam is to take a cruise through the canals, which is great fun and not as touristy and annoying as you might expect.
-There are a heap of companies that do the same cruise for the same price (14-16€) so we just choose the first one we come across and settle into window seats to snap photos during the hour long cruise.
+There are a heap of companies that do the same cruise for the same price (14-16€), so we just choose the first one we come across and settle into window seats to snap photos during the hour long cruise.
 Only about two dozen people share our boat, so it isn’t too crowded, and the captain offers some commentary and points out interesting buildings along the way.
-It is a great way to see the whole scope of the city and then return to specific places to explore more later, which is exactly what we do.
+It’s a great way to see the whole scope of the city and then return to specific places to explore more later, which is exactly what we do.

 Visit the Anne Frank House

+This amazing, can’t-be-missed museum is housed partially in the office building and “secret annexe” that hid 8 Jews, including Anne Frank and her family, for nearly 2 years during WWII.
+The museum also highlights the bravery of several employees who actively hid the Frank family, as well as supplied them with food, risking their own lives to do so.
 Sadly, everyone in the annexe and two of the helpers were arrested and sent to camps where they all died, save for Otto Frank, who returned to find his daughter’s diary and fulfilled her dream of having it published.
-I quickly re-read The Diary of Anne Frank the day before we visited, which really set the scene and made the museum even more significant, although it did make me more emotionally invested in the story, so there were some minor sniffles in the museum (Callum: “Are you crying..?”
-Me: “How are you not crying, you robot!”)
-The museum doesn’t over-inform about the war; it is very concise and really focuses on the annexe specifically, which we like.
+I quickly re-read The Diary of Anne Frank the day before we visited, which really set the scene and made the museum even more significant (yes, there were tears involved).
+Even for travellers who don’t typically enjoy museums, I can’t recommend the Anne Frank House enough.
+It is one of the most profound ways to learn about the war and its impact on real people.

 Stuff your face with poffertjes